Adding and parameterizing components

 Changing component widths (layout)

-In the context menu of a formatted content component there is an option to open the linked artifact in the content editor.
+In the context menu of a rich content component there is an option to open the associated artifact in the content editor.

 Selecting Go to content source takes the user to the content editor in the library.

 Illustration 3.
-Context menu actions of the formatted content component
+Context menu actions of the rich content component

-In the context menu of an embedded composite/business component there is an option to open the attached artifact in the component editor.
+In the context menu of an embedded composite/business component there is an option to open the attached artifact in the components editor.

-Selecting Go to component source will take the user to the composite/business component editor in the library.
+Selecting Go to component source will take the user to the composite/business components editor in the library.

 Illustration 4.
 Context menu actions of the composite/business component